English [en]

 Before you can add proper license information to your JavaScript, you must identify all the JavaScript present on your page.

 GNU LibreJS can list both the blocked and accepted JavaScript code on a page and make this step much easier.
 To use it, enable LibreJS in IceCat, Abrowser, Iceweasel, or Firefox, and visit your page.
-Clicking on the LibreJS widget icon (bottom right of the screen) will show you which JavaScript code is blocked by LibreJS and which code is accepted.
+Clicking on the LibreJS widget icon (top right of the screen) will show you which JavaScript code is blocked by LibreJS and which code is accepted.

 External JavaScript files